LeegenSteven/NetworkAgent-dev/environment/Readme.md

 kubectl get service gitea-lb-service --output yaml
 ```

-You should see an external IP address under loadbalancer:ingress
+After a couple of minutes, you should see an external IP address under loadbalancer:ingress

 ```
 spec: